calyxir/calyx/docs/tutorial/frontend-tut.md

 #### Calyx Embedded DSL

-To make it easy to generate the hardware, we'll use Calyx's [`builder` module][builder-ex] in python:
+To make it easy to generate the hardware, we'll use Calyx's [`builder` module][builder-ex] in Python:
 ```python
 import calyx.builder as cb